Contact Us

 Do you have scholarships?

-We understand that this is a challenging time and have worked to keep the costs as low as possible.
-We continue to provide financial aid for those who need it.
+We have worked to keep the costs as low as possible and continue to provide financial aid for those who need it.
 Click Here for Financial Aid details and application.

 More FAQs about Rowing & Our Program